PassantHamdi/PassantHamdi/README.md

 - 👋 Hi, I’m @PassantHamdi
 - 👀 I’m interested in Data analysis
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analysis projects
-- 📫 How to reach me ...
+- 📫 How to reach me You can reach me via email passant.hamdi.ph30@gmail.com

 <!---
 PassantHamdi/PassantHamdi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.